This article will illustrate tools you can use to monitor performance of various advertising methods.

 I’m going to start out with a relatively simple advertising program I once witnessed and how the management team had no idea of its performance.

 After several of these meetings and the results were still the same the owner finally asked me what I thought.
 I explained to him that it is difficult to spend that kind of money for something we have no idea of what we are getting as results.
-‘So what do you suggest?’ he asks.
+‘What do you suggest?’ he asks.
 I said let’s work on monitoring the various advertising methods first and then figure out which one is more effective as the method.
 Then with this knowledge we can combine one or two together for a campaign and determine if they indeed bring in more customers and generate more deals than the traditional location advertising (signage, balloons, fan guy etc.).

 How long will this take he asks.
 I figure about 8 months total but the knowledge gained will allow you to utilize your advertising dollars more effectively and you’ll get more bang for your buck.
 After all, he was spending nearly $190,000 per year in advertising.
 He agreed to do this on one condition.
 If overall sales decreased by more 4% then we’ll need to go back to the traditional tools to get customers back onto the lot to buy units.
 I agreed.